-Black, a Democrat, was the representative for South Carolina's 1st congressional district from 1847 to 1849.
+Black was the representative for South Carolina’s 1st congressional district and was a Democrat.
+He served from 1847 to 1849.

 From Dec 1843 to May 1848, Black missed 297 of 1,344 roll call votes, which is 22.1%.
 This is on par with the median of 24.5% among the lifetime records of representatives serving in May 1848.
 The chart below reports missed votes over time.